iPaper/ipaper.github.io/pages/integration--iframing-flipbooks.md

 	This being said, if you want or need to iframe the Flipbook, please make sure to read & understand the following guide carefully.
 </div>

+## DISCLAIMER

+For best results, the flipbook you wish to embed should exist on a subdomain to the domain on which the iframe is placed.
+A working Branded Domain module is required for this!
+If you embed the flipbook using the iPaper system URL, we cannot offer support for it and weird cross-device behavior can be expected.

 ## Foreword

 When using iframes on mobile devices it can be tricky trying to make it respond as expected.
 Below we show you how to make Flipbooks behave optimally.